 - 1. Submit a completed Credit for Previous Education and Experience form one month prior to program admission date. - 2.
 Arrange for official transcript of clinical and theory hours and grades to be sent from the original school or agency to Academy for Professional Development for evaluation prior to the class start date. - 3.
-Obtain verification of work experience by employers, stating specific dates of employment, duties performed, and if work was satisfactory, and submit it one month prior to program admission date.
+Obtain verification of work experience by employers, stating specific dates of employment, duties performed, and if work was satisfactory, and submit one month prior to program admission date.
 In addition: - Written and/or clinical performance assessment will be required to determine the amount of credit to be granted. - Any area challenged (clinical or theory) that a student does not meet the objectives of the course, will require that the entire content of the course be repeated.

-Cost: There is no fee to the student for submitting a request for credit for Previous Education and Experience.
-However, the Student is responsible for any costs associated with acquiring transcripts, certificates, letters or other documentation required to support their request.
+Cost: There is no fee to the applicant for submitting a request for credit for Previous Education and Experience.
+However, the applicant is responsible for any costs associated with acquiring transcripts, certificates, letters or other documentation required to support their request.
+Note: The Credit for Previous Education and Experience form will also be used for the student to waive any credits previously awarded by another institution or from previous work experience.
+Tuition fees will remain the same when academic credit is granted for previous education and/or experience.